HTB Business CTF 2024 - A Retrospective

 }

 With that in mind let’s see the Host header validation.
-There is so basic stuff I won’t go into like checking the header is present and the port is valid, but the interesting part is the domain/IP validation.
+There is some basic stuff I won’t go into like checking the header is present and the port is valid, but the interesting part is the domain/IP validation.
 These are done by isIPv4 and isDomain respectively.
 Both also call blacklistCheck.

 func isIPv4(input string) bool {